Photographer Insurance

 Commercial general liability (GL) insurance for photographers covers costs associated with third-party accidents, property damage, and bodily injury.
 General liability insurance can also cover some of your photography equipment if it is stolen or damaged while you’re working.

-Without general liability insurance, you and your business could be responsible for covering the costs of risks that you face with owning and running a photography business.
+Without general liability insurance for photographers, you and your photography business could be responsible for covering the costs of risks that you face with owning and running a photography business.
 The average claim for small business accidents or property damage is $30,000.
-That kind of money could sink your business, so a general liability policy is definitely worth the protection.
+That kind of money could sink your photography business, so a general liability policy is definitely worth the protection.

 Professional Liability Insurance